 Washington-Reagan operations from Gravelly Point.

 The Capitol from Gravelly Point, on the other side of the Potomac river.

-I knew the history of most because I had read it, or had seen it on a video or documentary, but having them on my nose was a whole different animal.
+I knew the history of most because I had read it, or had seen it on a video or documentary.
+But having them on my nose was a whole different animal.

-The Boeing 367-80 “Dash-80”, the prototype of the succesful and revolutionary Boeing 707.
+The Boeing 367-80 “Dash-80”, the prototype of the successful and revolutionary Boeing 707.

 The Enola Gay, a Boeing B-29 Superfortress.
 The one that dropped the bomb on Hiroshima.

 And the Space Shuttle “Enterprise”, among many very interesting others.

 You can see below a pair of galleries with more photos of the museum, and the stroll around Washington that day.